-- 5.1 a. gym exercises can be rigorous and difficult to maintain, leading to exhaustion. - b. iv. - c.
+- 5.1 a.
+False - b. iv.
+Different age requirements need specific Zumba classes. - c.
 Zumba combines fun and creativity with health benefits, which regular diets and routine exercising do not do.
-Since it is based on catchy music and dance moves, it is an attractive and excellent choice for many people. - d. ii. - e. are simple and easy to pick up and target every part of the body. - f.
+Since it is based on catchy music and dance moves, it is an attractive and excellent choice for many people. - d. ii.
+A lifestyle characterized by a lack of physical activity - e. i. they are easy to pick up and target every part of the body. - f.
 As Zumba is done in a group with catchy songs and beats which help release 'feel good' hormones in the body, motivation is always high.
-Besides, seeing others work out by dancing with energy and joy, is also inspiring, especially for the shy and inhibited. - g. iii. - h.
-True
+Besides, seeing others work out by dancing with energy and joy, is also inspiring, especially for the shy and inhibited. - g. i. inspired her to enjoy her life to the fullest without any inhibitions. - h.
+The idiom 'let down your hair' means to enjoy and relax.